zahidsom/remix-crud/README.md

 SQLite ,
 Remix ,
 CRUD Operations ,
-AND Multiple Forms on single page.
+AND Multiple Forms on single page. use of TyepScript

 - [Remix Docs](https://remix.run/docs)